Launchpool/merkle-distributor-new/README.md

 1. Install all modules using `yarn`
 2. Create `.env` file and complete it with your variables according to `.env.example`
-3. Add new networks and other settings in `hardhat.config.ts`
+3. Uncomment/Add new networks and other settings in `hardhat.config.ts`

 ## Project Structure